tjsavage/cooking-school/content/post/going-off-recipe/index.md

 There is safety though in following the recipe.
 Recipes let you strive for the platonic ideal they depict, while providing a safety net for when it inevitably doesn't all quite work out.
 The timing is never right for an experiment - you don't want your "personal touch" ruining a dinner party.
 And the last thing you want, after sweating over a hot stove for an hour, is to throw in an additional element of risk.

 Diverging from the recipe means fully shouldering the burden of your creative success or failure.
-Going off recipe takes technique, taste, experience, and most of all a bullish sort of confidence - to think "I can do better than this."
+Going off recipe takes technique, taste, experience, and a bullish sort of confidence - to think "I can do better than this."
+And it requires truly understanding and appreciating why the recipe is the way it is in the first place.

 I believe that cooking well - that being able to create rather than replicate - is one of a privileged set of skills that directly leads to a richer, fuller life, for you and everyone around you.